Apply Bruce Lee Principles To Your Financial Education

 If you take a look at the way you treat your patients, you’ll probably notice that it’s a hybrid of all the things you’ve read and learned from others.
 And many of you have taken the next step to innovate and create your own techniques and methods based on everything you’ve learned.

 Really, our finances are no different.

 Ultimately, your financial path is completely unique.
-No two paths will look exactly the same, and it shouldn’t.
+No two paths will look exactly the same, and they shouldn’t.
 Everyone’s experiences and backgrounds are different.
 But the basic goal can be the same: ultimate financial freedom.

 Follow Bruce Lee’s methodology of finding your path to that financial freedom.
 Along the way, don’t waste time and energy being argumentative and judging other people’s paths.
 If it doesn’t agree with you, try to find out if there’s something useful there to learn, then reject the rest and move on.

 The key is to take action.
 Pursue a path.
 If you stumble, it just makes it easier to see what works for you and what doesn’t.